Improving your marketing spending with cybersecurity

 The interesting thing is that for marketers, beyond the security risks, cyber threats also represent risks to the budget.
 Think about it.

-Your marketing expenses most probably include paid advertisement, improvements on the website, and several types of online lead generation campaigns.
-If you succeed with your strategy, you can increase traffic to your website, raise the number of gated content downloads, and at a first glance, your campaigns will reach many “leads”.
+Your marketing expenses most probably include paid advertisement, improvements on the website, and several types of online lead-generation campaigns.
+If you succeed with your strategy, you can increase traffic to your website, raise the number of gated content downloads, and at first glance, your campaigns will reach many “leads”.